valkey-io/valkey-doc/docs/install/install-redis/install-redis-on-linux.md

 ## Install from Snapcraft

-The [Snapcraft store](https://snapcraft.io/store) provides [Redis packages](https://snapcraft.io/redis) that can be installed on platforms that support snap.
+The [Snapcraft store](https://snapcraft.io/store) provides [Valkey packages](https://snapcraft.io/redis) that can be installed on platforms that support snap.
 Snap is supported and available on most major Linux distributions.

 To install via snap, run: